The English Major's Notebook and Reading List

 By the time you enroll in ENGL 491, you will need to assemble a portfolio of your best work from your experience as an English major.
 Part of this portfolio will be composed of papers you have written in previous classes.
 Among the papers you are required to submit for your portfolio are

-- A total of two additional research papers from 300- and/or 500-level ENGL or WRIT courses:
+- Two additional research papers, with abstracts, from 300- and/or 500-level ENGL or WRIT courses

-- ENGL 507 research paper is a recommended inclusion for those in the teacher education track.
+- ENGL 507 research paper with abstract is a required inclusion for students in the CSST track

-- Those in the literature and writing tracks may include one research paper from a designator other than ENGL or WRIT
+- With instructor permission, those in the LLAN and WRIT tracks may include one research paper from a designator other than ENGL or WRIT

-We recommend that you print out a clean hard copy of your major research papers in your 300- and 500-level courses and file them in this section of your notebook so that you will have them when you need them for ENGL 491.
+We recommend that you print out a clean hard copy of your major research papers in your survey, 300-, and 500-level courses and file them in this section of your notebook so that you will have them when you need them for ENGL 491.
 In addition, we strongly suggest that you archive an electronic copy on your Z-drive, flash drive, or other PERMANENT storage material so that you can retrieve them for editing should you need to.
 Make a folder called “ENGL Portfolio” in your storage space and keep the papers there; that way you won’t lose them!
+Please note that if you delete papers (or courses) from your Turnitin.com account, your instructors will no longer have access to online copies of your papers as a backup.
+Therefore, we recommend that you not delete any Turnitin accounts for courses in the major while you are enrolled.

 Part III: Reading Notebook